 Austin's ACL injury was close to his growth plate, which is an area of cartilage located near the end of the long bones in children.
 After a child has finished growing (around age 16 for boys and age 14 for girls), growth plates close and no longer create new bone.
 When children are still growing, damage to the growth plate could result in a limb that is crooked or unequal in length compared to its opposite limb.
 For that reason, many surgeons are hesitant to operate next to the growth plate if it is still open.
 But without knee ligament repair surgery, Austin's risk of arthritis would increase and he might never play football again.

-Stephanie was determined to find help for her son and extended her search to Philadelphia, where she found a surgeon who suggested she contact pediatric orthopaedic surgeon John Tis at The Johns Hopkins Hospital in Baltimore.
-As a specialist in pediatric orthopaedics and sports medicine, Dr. Tis is currently one of the few fellowship-trained pediatric orthopaedic surgeons who is also board certified by the American Board of Orthopaedic Surgery in sports medicine.
+Stephanie was determined to find help for her son and extended her search to Philadelphia, where she found a surgeon who suggested she contact the pediatric orthopaedics specialists at The Johns Hopkins Hospital in Baltimore.

-"After Dr. Tis called me to talk through what he would do to treat Austin, we had an in-person consult," Stephanie says.
-"We knew there were risks with having Austin operated on since the injury was so close to the growth plate, but we were very impressed by Dr. Tis and confident in moving forward with surgery."
+"We knew there were risks with having Austin operated on since the injury was so close to the growth plate, but we were very impressed by our surgeon and confident in moving forward with surgery."

-"While the traditional course of action in a case like Austin's was to delay surgery, now we have new technologies and new techniques that offer young athletes an option for safer ACL reconstruction and less risk of growth plate disturbances and complications that can arise from them," explains Dr. Tis.
+"While the traditional course of action in a case like Austin's was to delay surgery, now there are new technologies and new techniques that offer young athletes an option for safer ACL reconstruction and less risk of growth plate disturbances and complications that can arise from them," explains our surgeon.
 "And in Austin's case, this was the best treatment option available to get him back to his active lifestyle."